iogii

 but from right to left and then taking the first element.
 The advantage of this as opposed to foldl is you could actually compute the answer without considering all elements, using laziness.
 Suppose you wanted to inefficiently find the square root of a number.
 You could look for the first element such that (x+1) squared is greater than the target.
 Normally I would just filter and then take the first, but for this example let's do it without filter.

-0 foldr wholes ifelse 26 wholes 1+ dup * < not > → 5
+0 foldr wholes ifElse 26 wholes 1+ dup * < not > → 5

 It computes the answer even though we are essentially folding on an infinite list.